Andrés Ávila (baseball)

-Andrés Ávila Navarro (born June 20, 1990) is a Mexican professional baseball pitcher for the Leones de Yucatán of the Mexican Baseball League.
+Andrés Ávila Navarro (born June 20, 1990) is a Mexican professional baseball pitcher for the Toros de Tijuana of the Mexican League.

 Career

 Oakland Athletics

-Avila signed as a non-drafted free agent with the Oakland Athletics on April 5, 2010.
+Ávila signed as a non–drafted free agent with the Oakland Athletics on April 5, 2010.
 He played with their rookie Arizona League Athletics in 2010 and 2011.
-In 2012, he advanced to the Class A Short Season Vermont Lake Monsters.
-He pitched for both the Class A Beloit Snappers and Class A Advanced Stockton Ports in 2013 and 2014.
+In 2012, he advanced to the Low–A Vermont Lake Monsters.
+He pitched for both the Single–A Beloit Snappers and High–A Stockton Ports in 2013 and 2014.
 In 2015, he pitched for Stockton and the Double-A Midland RockHounds.
-During the 2016 season, he pitched for Midland, but he also made three postseason appearances for the Triple-A Nashville Sounds.
-He elected free agency after the season.